uyuni-project/terracumber/README.md

 * `$errors` - Number of tests executed by cucumber with errors
 * `$skipped` - Number of tests skipped by cucumber
 * `$failures_log` - A list of failed tests, the number of failures is determined by `terraform-cli` `--nlines` parameter

+# Bonus: clean old results

+The script `clean-results` can be used to get rid of undesired old results (use `-h` to get help)